-(optional-purchase SD Memory Cards only)
+(optional-purchase SD Cards only)

 Screen Snapshot activates the screen snapshot function.
-When Screen Snapshot is enabled, pressing the MARK key creates a saved screen snapshot on the optional-purchase SD memory card installed in your unit's card slot.
+When Screen Snapshot is enabled, pressing the MARK key creates a saved screen snapshot on the optional-purchase SD card installed in your unit's card slot.
 All active menus, dialog boxes, warnings and messages are captured and saved automatically.

-NOTE: For more information, see Snapshot and Recording View and Snapshot and Recording X-Press $^{\intercal M}$ Menu.
+NOTE: For more information, see Views: Snapshot and Recording View and Snapshot and Recording X-PressTM Menu.

-NOTE: You must have an optional-purchase SD memory card installed for the Screen Snapshot feature to work.
+NOTE: You must have an optional-purchase SD card installed for the Screen Snapshot feature to work.

-NOTE: If you use your SD memory card in two different Fishing System units that have different screen sizes, the recordings made on one unit will still be present on the card, but will be represented by the Unavailable icon (circle with a slanted line through it) on the Snapshot and Recording View on the other unit.
+NOTE: If you use your SD card in two different Fishfinder units that have different screen sizes, the recordings made on one unit will still be present on the card, but they will be represented by the Unavailable icon (circle with a slanted line through it) on the Snapshot and Recording View on the other unit.

+AIS

-AIS (optional-purchase AIS equipment only)
+(optional-purchase AIS equipment only)